bdantas/easymail/README.md

 - OpenBSD: curl and coreutils

 # BusyBox gotcha
 BusyBox recently changed the syntax of its *timeout* applet.
-Run *busybox timeout --help* to check the syntax for your version of BusyBox.
-If your version does not take the *-t* flag, please delete those two characters from the *get_stdin* function.
+If your version of BusyBox is 1.30.0 or newer, change *timeout -t 1* on line 74 to *timeout 1*

 # Note about CA ssl certificates
 If they are missing on your system (which is not advisable), you can still use this script.
 Just add *--insecure* to the curl command in the *send_eml_file* function.